amitniitmca/js-cert-practice/README.md

 			(v) Argument variables are created and assigned with values (c) Control flow statements allow changing the flow of code execution.
 		(d) Statements such as if-else, switch, break and continue may change flow execution based on the requirement.

+## Browser and Events
+	- An event is a specific action or occurrence on a web page that is sent to notify code.
+	- Event handlers are functions that are used to handle events.
+	- Events
+		(a) It may represent a user interaction
+		(b) An automated notification about something happening in the rendering model (c) It can also be triggered programmatically.
+		(d) Each event that occurs in the DOM  is represented by an object based on the Event interface.
+		(e) Event Object provides many useful properties and methods.
+		(f) There are various events that are common across browsers.
+These are called standard events.
+		(g) A custom event can be created using the CustomEvent() constructor and dispatched using the dispatchEvent() method.
+		(h) The eventDetails parameter also supports the following optional standard properties (all default to false):
+			(i) bubbles - indicates whether the event bubbles.
+			(ii) cancelable - indicates whether the event can be cancelled.
+			(iii) composed - indicates whether the event will trigger listeners outside of a shadow root
+	- Event Handlers
+		(a) There are two approaches for handling events
+			(i) addEventListener
+			(ii) onEvent Handler
+		(b) Consideration with addEventListener()
+			(i) Target - Any object that supports event (which is firing event) (ii) Parameters - Method can accept "optionsObject" (characteristics of event listener) and "useCapture" parameters (iii) Benefits - Allows adding more than 1 events and controlling phase (bubbling or capturing) (iv) Event listener method can be named or anonymous (v) Named Event Listener methods can be removed with removeEventListener (vi) When the handler is invoked, the this keyword is set to the DOM element on which the handler is registered.
+		(c) Consideration with onEvent() Handlers
+			(i) An event handler can be called programmatically. example button.onclick() (ii) Non-Element objects also support this. example document, window (iii) When the handler is invoked, the this keyword is set to the DOM element on which the handler is registered.
+	- DOM Event Properties
+		(a) target - Element that triggered the event
+		(b) currentTarget - Element where the event listener is attached (c) clientX - x coordinate of the mouse click
+		(d) clientY - y coordinate of the mouse click
+	- Event Propogation in modern browsers consists of two phases (a) Bubbling - From the target to Outermost element (b) Capturing - From Outermost element to target
+		(c) Default propogation is bubbling
+		(d) Type of propogation can be selecting by third parameter to addEventListener (e) Third parameter is useCapture which is by default false (f) propagation of an event listener can also be specified by passing an “options” object (i) options = {capture: true, once: true}
+			(ii) capture represents useCapture
+			(iii) once = true removes event listener after the first call (g) stopPropogation
+			(i) The stopPropagation() method prevents further propagation of the current event in the capturing and bubbling phases.
+			(ii) It does not prevent the occurrence of default behaviors associated with the event.
+	- preventDefault: The preventDefault() method can be used to prevent the occurrence of the default action associated with an event.